Blandford-Znajek jets in galaxy formation simulations: method and implementation: Numerical implementation

 \subsection{Gas inflow properties}

-At the beginning of each black hole timestep we first estimate the gas inflow rate, $\dot{M}_{\rm in}$, and the specific angular momentum of this gas, $\mathbf{L}_{\rm in}$, using a smooth particle hydrodynamic interpolation of the local mass flux onto black hole, calculated within the black hole smoothing length, $h_{\rm BH}$.
+At the beginning of each black hole timestep we first estimate the gas inflow rate, $\dot{M}_{\rm in}$, and the specific angular momentum of this gas, $\mathbf{L}_{\rm in}$, using a smooth particle hydrodynamic interpolation of the local mass flux onto black hole, calculated within the black hole smoothing length, $h_{\rm BH}$\footnote{For discussion of the convergence of the inflow rate estimate with respect to $h_{\rm BH}$ we direct the reader to appendix C of \cite{2018Fiacconi+}.}.

 We do so by splitting the sphere defined by this smoothing length into four sectors along the direction parallel to the angular momentum vector of the $\alpha$-disc (as shown in Fig.~\ref{fig: schematic}).
 The reasoning behind splitting the sphere into sectors will be explained shortly.
 The mass inflow rate is then calculated for each sector individually according to